Britain pulls ‘stay home, save lives’ ad after criticism that it revived stereotypes of women

 But the criticism was swift and continued to circulate even after the ad was removed.

-Labour MP Yvette Cooper addressed the ad Thursday morning, tweeting: “Turns out 1950s sexism is spread fast too.”
+Labour Party member of Parliament Yvette Cooper addressed the ad Thursday morning, tweeting: “Turns out 1950s sexism is spread fast too.”

-Health officials around the world have pleaded with people to stay home as much as possible to limit the spread of the coronavirus.
-In the U.K., the number of new cases as been declining since early January, but experts fear the emergence of new and more contagious variants could lead to another increase.
-The digital flier was an attempt to get citizens to stay at home as coronavirus cases slowly decline with a new variant discovered in the country contributing to more infection.
+Health officials around the world have pleaded with people to stay home as much as possible to limit the spread of the novel coronavirus.
+In Britain, the number of new cases has been declining since early January, but experts fear the emergence of new and more contagious variants of the virus could lead to another increase.

 Johnson is taking heat this week for claiming that his government had truly done “everything we could” to save the lives that were lost in the pandemic.
-While the country’s vaccine rollout has been going relatively smooth, Johnson’s critics pointed to a year-long pattern of bold promises followed by failures.
+While the country’s vaccine rollout has been relatively smooth, Johnson’s critics pointed to a year-long pattern of bold promises followed by failures.

-More than 3.7 million cases and 103,000 covid-related deaths have been reported in the U.K., according to data tracked by The Washington Post.
+More than 3.7 million cases and 103,000 covid-related deaths have been reported in Britain, according to data tracked by The Washington Post.

-Globally, the pandemic has disproportionately affected women, causing their job losses to be 1.8 times greater than that of men.
-Women’s voices and perspectives have also been marginalized in the coronavirus conversation, according to multiple studies.
+Globally, the effects of the pandemic have fallen disproportionately heavily on women, causing their job losses to be 1.8 times greater than men’s.
+Women’s voices and perspectives also have been marginalized in the coronavirus conversation, according to multiple studies.

-Women and people without a college education have been most affected by the U.K. lockdown restrictions, according to a University of Cambridge study.
+Women and people without a college education have been most affected by Britain’s lockdown restrictions, according to a University of Cambridge study.

 William Booth contributed to this report.